Christopher J. Bright, M.Phil. ’03, Ph.D. ’06

 Joined Fall 2014

-In an earlier congressional committee position, Mr. Bright managed national security and foreign affairs oversight activities on behalf of now-retired U.S. Rep. Tom Davis.
-Before coming to Capitol Hill, Mr. Bright served for four years as Virginia's Assistant Secretary of Commerce and Trade during Governor George Allen's administration.
+For many years Mr. Bright led a subcommittee staff on the Committee on Armed Services in the U.S. House of Representatives.
+Previously, he managed national security and foreign affairs issues for now-retired U.S. Rep. Tom Davis.
+Before coming to Capitol Hill, Mr. Bright was a Governor’s Fellow and also served for four years as Virginia's Assistant Secretary of Commerce and Trade during the administration of Governor George Allen.

-Mr. Bright is a diplomatic historian with a specialty in post-war U.S. foreign policy.
-Mr. Bright has contributed to World Affairs and other publications and is the author of Continental Defense in the Eisenhower Era: Nuclear Antiaircraft Arms and the Cold War (Palgrave Macmillan, 2010, 2012).
+Christopher Bright has contributed to World Affairs and other publications and authored Continental Defense in the Eisenhower Era: Nuclear Antiaircraft Arms and the Cold War (Palgrave Macmillan).

-Christopher Bright received his A.B. from William and Mary and an M.A.
+Mr. Bright received his A.B. from William and Mary and an M.A.
 (Foreign Affairs) from the University of Virginia.
-He holds an M.Phil. and Ph.D. from GW, where he served as a trustee from 2010-2014.
+He holds an M.Phil. and Ph.D. from GW, where he served as a trustee.

-Mr. Bright is married to Nancy Albrittain Bright, and they are the parents of twins.
+Mr. Bright is married to Nancy Albrittain Bright of Arlington, and they are the parents of twins.